Misfit1982/carsautomationExample/README.md

 Download, unzip and install this project to your local machine from GitHub Ensure the correct files are mapped in your correct source folders (Example, this test was created on a Mac)

-From Eclipse IDE
+From Eclipse IDE (Easiest)
+*Ensure you have downloaded the applications outlined in prerequisites
-1. Download the file from GitHub
+1. Download the file from GitHub by right clicking the green "code" button and choosing to download the zip file.
+2. Extract the zip file to a local folder
-2. Open the main project from the file directory in Eclipse
+3. Open the main project from the file directory in Eclipse
-3. Ensure the following paths are changed to the local path in the project
+4. Ensure the following paths are changed to the local path in the project
 	- myRunner.java line 10 local //Path(s)//
-	- baseclass.java line 40 webdriver.chrome.driver local //path(s)//
+	- baseclass.java lines 39, 40, 54  webdriver.chrome.driver local //path(s)// *ghecko driver not used for this test
-4. Save the project
+5. Save the project
-5. Right click on the myRunner.java file below the src/test/java folder select to run as Junit test.
+6. Right click on the myRunner.java file below the src/test/java folder select to run as Junit test.

 From Command Line:
 1. Download Eclipse IDE